asfdfdfd/renpy-live2d/README.rst

 Now you have special Python build that is suitable for building Live2D module for RenPy:

+1. Download `Cubism Native SDK <https://live2d.github.io/index.html#native>`_ and replace 'CubismSDK/Core' folder of this library with 'Core' folder from downloaded SDK.

-1. Open console and go to the folder where you placed content of this repository
+2. Open console and go to the folder where you placed content of this repository

-2. Launch
+3. Launch

    .. code:: shell

       %PATH_TO_PYTHON_BUILD%/python setup.py build_ext --inplace

-3. Module is ready.
+4. Module is ready.
 Now you could launch RenPy game.

 Linux
 -----